 A More Accurate Base Metabolic Rate

-Whereas the new TDEE calculator uses your body fat percentage to determine lean mass and calculate BMR.
+But the new TDEE calculator helps you find your body fat percentage.
+Then calculates lean mass and BMR.
 As a result, you get a more accurate TDEE.

 Don’t Know Your Body Fat Percentage?